cosmcbun/fossasia-2016-google-calendar/README.md

 #### sessions.json
 This file is take from [here](https://raw.githubusercontent.com/fossasia/open-event-scraper/master/out/sessions.json).
-This app itself re-downloads it every time it's run.
+This app currently just downloads and uses the source JSON directly for every run.

 ## Disclaimer